Domodedovo International Airport bombing

-The Domodedovo International Airport bombing was a suicide bombing in the international arrival hall of Moscow's Domodedovo International, in Domodedovsky District, Moscow Oblast, on 24 January 2011.
+The Domodedovo International Airport bombing was a suicide bombing in the international arrival hall of Moscow Domodedovo Airport, in Domodedovsky District, Moscow Oblast, on 24 January 2011.

 The bombing killed 37 people and injured 173 others, including 86 who had to be hospitalised.
 Of the casualties, 31 died at the scene, three later in hospitals, one en route to a hospital, one on 2 February after having been put in a coma, and another on 24 February after being hospitalised in grave condition.

 Russia's Federal Investigative Committee later identified the suicide bomber as a 20-year-old from the North Caucasus, and said that the attack was aimed "first and foremost" at foreign citizens.

 Background

-Domodedovo International is located 42 km southeast of central Moscow and is Russia's second largest airport, with over 22 million passengers passing through in 2010.
+Moscow Domodedovo Airport is located 42 km southeast of central Moscow and is Russia's second largest airport, with over 22 million passengers passing through in 2010.
 It is heavily used by foreign workers and tourists.

 In 2004, two aircraft which had just taken off from Domodedovo were bombed by female Chechen suicide bombers.

 The city of Moscow had seen a number of significant bomb attacks in the years prior to the incident.
 In 2004, two separate attacks on the Moscow Metro, one by a male suicide bomber on 6 February and another by a female suicide bomber on 31 August, killed a total of 51 people; in 2006, 13 people were killed in a market bombing; and in March 2010, 40 people were killed in further suicide bombings on the Moscow Metro.